About Links and Bands for Rolex Watches

 So, how do authentic Rolex links differ from aftermarket ones?
 The difference is night and day - especially with modern models.
 The most important distinction is the fit: genuine links install flawlessly.
 No filing, no adjustments - just a quick, 10-second job with a screwdriver.

 You’ll find plenty of “specialists” online sharing their “knowledge” about Rolex links and bracelets.
 Sure, if the engraving is obviously off, it’s not authentic.
-But with modern technology, replicating Rolex markings isn’t that difficult.
+However, Rolex links do not have any engravings (they are on the case, buckle, en-pieces, but not on individual links); plus, with modern technology, replicating Rolex markings isn’t that difficult.
 What truly sets fake links apart is the quality.
 Aftermarket links are made for the value-conscious buyer - those who prioritize price over precision.
 As a result, they’re always inferior.

 How to Spot an Authentic Rolex Link